Aasal

-The film revolves around the feud between the three brothers over property; two brothers, from their father's first wife on one side with their avarice for all the wealth with the righteous third, from his father's second marriage, trying to stop the family from breaking down.
+The film revolves around a feud among three brothers over property; were the first two brothers got enranged when their father give all the family's wealth to the righteous third son, trying to stop the family from breaking down.
 The feud that exists as an undercurrent in the presence of their father and turns ugly and personal after he passes away.
-It grows bigger with the two brothers joining in to elbow out the third, but he graciously steps aside, only wanting to keep cordial relations.
+It grows bigger with the two brothers joining in to wipe out the third, but he graciously steps aside, only wanting to keep cordial relations.
 But, the two brothers are just not able to handle the huge wealth and the responsibility that it brings.
 Their wealth attracts trouble, and it is up to the third to come back and save his brothers, against others who strive for the wealth, while the crux of the plot revolves around if wealth does disintegrate the family.

-Pre-production for the project began in December 2007 when Sivaji Productions signed up Ajith for a film; however, because of a bevvy of changes in the technical crew, shooting only began in April 2009.
+Pre-production for the project began in December 2007 when Sivaji Productions signed Ajith for a film; however, due to several changes in the technical crew, shooting only began in April 2009.
 The filming took place in various locations: notably locally in Chennai, and abroad in Paris, Dubai and Kuala Lumpur.
 The film opened worldwide on 550 screens (including 350 screens in India) following its release on 5 February 2010.
+However, it later became a average at the box office.

 Plot

 Jeevanandham is an international negotiator and arms dealer based in Paris.
-He has three sons: Sam and Vicky from his first wife, and Shiva (also Ajith) from his affair.
+He has three sons: Sam, Vicky and Shiva.
 Jeevanandham's favorite is Shiva, who is gutsy and righteous, while the other two are immature and controlled by their evil uncle Kali Mamma, and will do any shady deals.

-Sarah is a cultural attaché at the Indian Embassy in Paris, and she has a soft spot for Shiva.
+Sarah is Jeevanantham's secretary at the Indian Embassy in Paris, and she has a crush on Shiva.
 A French police officer Daniel Dharmaraj, constantly hangs around with the family and is a partner in crime.

 The bad sons want to deal in drugs and supply arms to terrorists; they work out a strategy to eliminate Shetty, who controls the Mumbai underworld, but Jeevanandham and Shiva oppose it.
-After Jeevanandham's death, Vicky is kidnapped by Shetty and his gang, who brutally torture him.
+After Jeevanandham's death, Shetty and his gang kidnap Vicky, who brutally torture him.
 To save Vicky, Shiva goes to Mumbai.
 His local contact there is Mirasi, his father's best friend.
-A local girl Sulabha, falls for our hero, who daringly rescues Vicky with the joker Don Samosa.
+A local girl Sulabha, falls in love with Shiva, who daringly rescues Vicky with the joker Don Samosa.